Killer Of S.African Anti-apartheid Hero Hani Stabbed In Jail: Prison - UrduPoint

 - Parole controversy - The Constitutional Court on November 21 granted Walus parole and gave the prison service 10 days in which to release him.

-Walus "was convicted of very serious crime... cold-blooded murder," said Chief Justice Raymond Zondo.
+Walus "was convicted of (a) very serious crime... cold-blooded murder", said Chief Justice Raymond Zondo.

+They also condemned what they described as "statements by white supremacist and Neo-Nazi groups in Poland that have hailed Walus' release on parole".

+President Cyril Ramaphosa last week said the decision to parole the murderer of the "iconic figure in our struggle" was "disappointing" and "unfortunate".

-The decision was described as "diabolical" by Hani's widow and unleashed angry protests by the ANC and SADP.
+The decision was described as "diabolical" by Hani's widow and unleashed angry protests by the ANC and SACP.

+More protests led by the ANC, the SACP and the labour federation COSATU have been announced for Wednesday, to be staged outside the prison where Janus is being held.

-At the weekend, Hani's gravesite and memorial in a suburb east of Johannesburg were vandalised.
+At the weekend, Hani's grave and memorial -- a national heritage site -- in a suburb east of Johannesburg were vandalised.

+In a joint statement with trade unions, the ANC and SACP condemned the attack and said it came in the context of a judgement that "pleased unrepentant apartheid perpetrators".